zendesk/belvedere/README.md

 compile ‘com.zendesk:belvedere:1.1.1.1’
 ```

-Belvedere relies on a certain feature of the Android manifest merger called placeholder support.
+Belvedere relies on a certain feature of the [Android Manifest Merger](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger) called [Placeholder support](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger#TOC-Placeholder-support).
 Please make sure to provide the package name of your app as `applicationId` in your module specific `build.gradle`.
-For an example have a look at sample app.
+For an example have a look at the sample app.

 If you’re not using Gradle, or you don’t have placeholder support please add the following to your `AndroidManifest.xml`: